phsreis/phone_number_extractor_from_sheetwa_reports/README.md

 3. Extract Data:
 - Click the "Extract Numbers" button to process the files.
-- The application will extract phone numbers and WhatsApp statuses.
+- The application will extract phone numbers.

 4. Download CSV: